xingyuqiu06/Python-Functions/README.md

 # zip()

-to loop through two list in one loop
+to loop through two or more lists in one loop

 names = ['Peter Parker', 'Clark Kent']